matteodem/meteor-easy-search/UPGRADE-2.0.md

 ## Index

-* Since there are multiple layers of configuration options previously set on the `createSearchIndex` call have now mostly changed and been renamed / removed where it made sense
+* Since there are multiple layers of configuration options most of it has changed places or renamed / removed where it made sense
  * `field` => `fields`: index configuratiion, always an array now
  * `collection` => `collection`: index configuration
  * `limit` => `limit`: search configuration